 We have adopted a new director compensation program that will become effective concurrently with the completion of this offering.
 Each non-employee director will receive an annual cash retainer of \$20,000 payable in quarterly installments.
-Each member of a committee of the board will receive an additional annual cash retainer of \$2,500, the chairman of our audit committee will receive an additional annual cash retainer of \$2,500 and the chairman of each of our compensation and governance and nominating committees will each receive an additional annual cash retainer of \$2,500.
+Each member of a committee of the board will receive an additional annual cash retainer of \$2,500, the chairman of our audit committee will receive an additional annual cash retainer of \$7,500 and the chairman of each of our compensation and governance and nominating committees will each receive an additional annual cash retainer of \$2,500.
 Each non-employee director also will receive a nonqualified stock option to purchase 25,000 shares of common stock upon initial election as a director and a nonqualified stock option to purchase 7,500 shares of common stock upon annual reelection.
-The chairman of the board will receive a nonqualified stock option to purchase 10,000 shares of common stock upon initial election as chairman, in addition to the option to purchase 25,000 shares of common stock upon initial election.
+The chairman of the board will receive a nonqualified stock option to purchase 10,000 shares of common stock upon initial election as chairman, in addition to the option to purchase 25,000 shares of common stock upon initial election as a director, and a nonqualified stock option to purchase 12,500 shares of common stock upon annual reelection.
 For more information, please see "Management-Stock Option and Other Compensation Plans-2006 Stock Incentive Plan."